NPoole/Birdcage/README.md

 This option injects an experimental stylesheet to shrink all timeline objects to 60 pixels high, hide all tweet context and reaction controls.
 Hovering over a tweet will expand it to full height and clicking on it will show the full tweet card just like in the default behavior.

+### Apply CW to tweets with the Following Words/Phrases

+This feature will search the Twitter timeline any time that new tweets are loaded and mark any tweets containing the specified words or phrases with a content warning.
+This warning will be formatted as follows: <span style="font-weight: bold; color: #ffde5e;">⚠ CW: trigger word ⚠</span> where "trigger word" is replaced with a list of each specified word or phrase contained within the tweet.

 ### Buy Me Coffee

 Hey, if you like my little project I wouldn't turn down a buck or two :)